YevhenKost/LatentDistrComparisonVAE/README.md

 # Prior latent distribution comparison for VAE

-Code for paper PAPER NAME
+Code for the paper "Prior latent distribution comparison for the RNN Variational Autoencoder in Low-Resource Natural Language Modeling"

 # Installation
 Install requirements from requirements.txt